luc-blaeser/gcbench/README.md

     export DFX_MOC_PATH=<motoko_repo_path>/bin/moc
     ```

-    Yout can add this configuration also as environment variable to your shell config, e.g. `~/.zshrc`.
+    You can add this configuration also as environment variable to your shell config, e.g. `~/.zshrc`.

 3. Run all benchmark cases: